LohYangXian/OrderbookProject/README.md

 - Build websocket client to ingest live order flow.
 - Save raw messages to be used as snapshots for replay.
 (For Performance consistency)
 - Implement basic order book engine with naive data structures (e.g. `std::map`, `std::list`).
-- Support limit orders, market orders, cancels, modifications and order matching.
+- Support limit orders, order matching and trade generation.
+- Cover workflow from order ingestion to matching to trade generation.
 - Measure baseline latency and throughput using `std::chrono`, `rdtsc`, and `perf`.

 ## References